 API and integrations

-Last but not least, Calamari offers also the API, which delivers an unlimited level of customizability.
+Calamari also offers the API, which delivers an unlimited level of customizability.
 When having a coder on board, the company can build its own layer that makes the buddy punching more avoidable.
 How this can be done is the matter of the preferences and industry the company works in.
+For example, it could combine biometric time clocks, facial recognition, or even a biometric system with IP filters.
+This tech not only helps to deter buddy punching, but also to help prevent buddy punching from becoming a recurring problem.

 Summary

-Buddy punching and time theft is a serious threat for the company, yet solving it with brute force is not tackling the root cause of the problem.
-The best way to fight this fraud is to build a transparent culture that supports mutual trust and partnership – something that prevents making a buddy punch on the time clock for colleagues much stronger than any technology.
+Buddy punching and time theft is a serious threat for the company, yet solving it with brute force is not tackling the root cause of the issue.
+The best way to fight this fraud is to build a transparent culture that supports mutual trust and partnership – something that prevents making a buddy punch on the time clock for colleagues, much stronger than any technology.

 This fact was obviously overlooked by Mr. Gillette who was a business theorist of sharp wits yet with all the approaches of the late XIX and early XX century business methods.
 And despite all the fun coming from the sharp-witted pun with his surname, he has nothing to do with King Camp Gillette, the inventor of a disposable shaving razor.